 Watermelon contains Vitamin C, which the body needs to generate collagen.
 Collagen is one of vital part in cell structure and immune function.
 Vitamin C also promotes wound healing.

-It promote healthy skin, such as reducing the risk of long-term damage.
+It promotes healthy skin, such as reducing the risk of long-term damage.

 Brain And Nervous System: